reidmain/FDFoundationKit/README.md

 # Overview
 An extension of Foundation Kit used in all of 1414 Degrees' projects.

-Below are some of the highlights of the project.
+Some of the highlights of this project include:

-### FDLogger
-A powerful logging macro with log levels that compiles down to a NOP for release builds.
+**FDLogger:** A powerful logging macro with log levels whose cutoff can be customized based on the build configuration.
+Also compiles down to a NOP for release builds.

-### FDKeypath
-A macro that converts dot syntax property calls on objects to strings to allow for compile time checking.

-### FDIsEmpty
+**FDKeypath:** A macro for generating key path strings that are checked at compile time.

-A macro that will check if any arbitrary object is "empty".
+**FDIsEmpty:** A macro that will check if any arbitrary object is "empty".

-### FDURLEncoding protocol and corresponding categories
-Adds methods to NSArray, NSDictionary, NSValue and NSString to allow for easy URL encoding.
-The protocol also allows users to extend this functionality to any of their own custom classes.

-### FDValueTransformer
-A block based subclass of NSValueTransformer.
+**FDValueTransformer:** A block-based subclass of NSValueTransformer.

-### FDDeclaredProperty
-A class that adds an Objective-C wrapper around the metadata associated with property declaration.
+**FDDeclaredProperty:** An Objective-C wrapper around the metadata associated with property declaration.
+There is also a category on NSObject that allows you to easily retrieve a FDDeclaredProperty for a given key path.

-### FDWeakReference
-A class designed to allow for objects to be weakly held inside collection objects i.e. NSArray.
-Also macros to "weakify" and "strongify" objects particularly self to avoid retain loops.
+**FDWeakReference:** A wrapped class designed to allow any object to be weakly retained inside collection objects i.e. NSArray.
+Also macros to "weakify" and "strongify" objects, particularly self, to avoid retain loops.

+**FDURLEncoding protocol and corresponding categories:** Makes NSArray, NSDictionary, NSValue and NSString conform to the FDURLEncoding protocol which adds a method for easy URL encoding.
+Users can extend this functionality to their own classes by simply having them conform to the protocol as well.

 # Installation
-There are three supported ways to use FDFoundationKit.
-All three methods assume your Xcode project is using modules.
+There are two supported methods for FDFoundationKit.
+Both methods assume your Xcode project is using modules.

-### 1. Use subprojects
+### 1. Subprojects
-1. Add the "FDFoundationKit" framework project as a subproject or add it to your workspace.
+1. Add the "FDFoundationKit" project inside the "Framework Project" directory as a subproject or add it to your workspace.
 2. Add "FDFoundationKit (iOS/Mac)" to the "Target Dependencies" section of your target.
+3. Use "@import FDFoundationKit" inside any file that will be using FDFoundationKit.

 ### 2. CocoaPods
 Simply add `pod "FDFoundationKit", "~> 1.0.0"` to your Podfile.

-### 3. Copy source code files
-Copy all the files under the "FDFoundationKit" folder into your project.